Guidelines for Regions & Clubs

-A basic Tournament Director course will be held on 25 January in the Templeogue Bridge Centre.
-To register your interest, please contact Bernard Higgins on (087) 9880115 or by email at firstname.lastname@example.org.
-We also run training courses on ScoreBridge and Bridgemates periodically; if you would be interested in either of these topics, please let Bernard know.
+We run Tournament Director courses periodically subject to demand.
+To register your interest for a course, please contact Bernard Higgins on (087) 9880115 or by email at firstname.lastname@example.org.
+We also run training courses on ScoreBridge and Bridgemates from time to time; if you would be interested in either of these topics, please let Bernard know.

 Victory Point Scales